-It is illegal to kill, harm, pick, trade, disturb, or possess SPAW protected species or their body parts in St. Maarten.
+It is illegal to kill, harm, pick, trade, disturb, or possess SPAW annex I and II protected species or their body parts in St. Maarten.

 How is SPAW implemented locally?

-In St. Maarten, SPAW protects species listed in Annexes II and III by establishing local regulations that limit or prohibit the ability of people to harm, kill, harass, take, possess, or trade them.
-These regulations can be found in St. Maarten’s constitutional law.
+In St. Maarten, SPAW protects species listed in Annexes I and II by establishing local regulations that prohibit the ability of people to harm, kill, harass, take, possess, or trade them.
+These regulations can be found in St. Maarten’s nature ordinance.
 SPAW also provides support for the national protections created within the Man of War Shoal Marine Park.
 The Nature Foundation is responsible for responding to SPAW violations along with the Prosecutor’s office and the Korps Politie Sint Maarten, the local police force.

 What does it mean for species or areas to be protected by SPAW?